Direct Speech Translation for Automatic Subtitling: Results

-When compared to production tools, our system shows better translation and segmentation quality as well as a better overall subtitle quality that considers also the timing, as measured by SubER, which is also coherent among the two languages.
-Gains in BLEU are more evident in Spanish, where we obtain a 2.1 improvement from the second best performing model (System 4).
-Also, Sigma improvements range from 3.9 to 20 for German and from 2.3 to 15.9 for Spanish and SubER improvements range from 0.7 to 7.6 for German and from 3.5 to 17.7 for Spanish.
-A perfect CPL conformity is reached by System 1 and 2 for both languages, our system is comparable with System 3 and better than System 4 and 5 for Spanish but better only compared to System 5 for German.
-CPS conformity results show our system to be competitive, with better scores compared to System 1 and System 5 for both language directions.
+To test our approach in more realistic conditions, we train our models on several openly-available corpora (unconstrained condition) and compare them with production tools, which represent very challenging competitors as they can leverage large proprietary datasets.
+We focus on two language pairs (en$\rightarrow$\{de, es\}) for both the in-domain MuST-Cinema, and on the two out-of-domain EC Short Clips and EuroParl Interviews test sets.
+We feed all systems with the full test audio clips, so each system has to segment its audio.
+Only in the case of EC Short Clips, and EuroParl Interviews, we clean the audio using Veed\footnote{\url{https://www.veed.io/}.} before processing it, for the sake of a fair comparison with production tools that have similar procedures.\footnote{E.g., see \url{https://www.apptek.com/post/asr-in-captions-accessibility-series-article-7} and \url{https://sonix.ai/articles/how-to-remove-background-audio-noise}.} The impact of audio cleaning is analyzed in Appendix \ref{app:noise}.

-\paragraph{EC Short Documentaries} The results of the unconstrained models on EC test set of short documentaries are presented in Table \ref{tab:documentary}.
+\paragraph{MuST-Cinema} The results of the unconstrained models on the in-domain MuST-Cinema test set are shown in Table \ref{tab:amara}.
+Compared to production tools, our system shows better translation and segmentation quality as well as a significantly better overall quality on both languages.
+Gains in BLEU are more evident in Spanish, where we obtain a $\sim$6\% improvement compared to the second-best model (System 4).
+Also, considerable Sigma improvements are observed with gains of 5.3-34.5\% for German and 2.9-24.2\% for Spanish, which are in line with SubER improvements of, respectively, 2.6-12.0\% and 8.8-27.6\%.
+A perfect CPL conformity is reached by System 1 and 2 for both languages, while our system is on par with System 3 on en-es and falls slightly behind System 3 and 4 on en-de, with a $\sim$90\% average conformity for the two language pairs.
+System 5 is by far the worst, as it violates the 42 CPL constraint in more than 50\% of the lines.
+As for CPS conformity, we observe that our system achieves better scores compared to System 1 and 5 but it is worse than System 2, 3, and 4 on both language directions, highlighting again the need to improve this aspect in future work.